git-moss/DrivenByMossWiki/Open-Sound-Control-(OSC).md

 ### Play

-/vkb_midi/note/{0-127}/color RGB(r,g,b)   Sends different colors for root notes, scale notes, out-of-scale notes, pressed or sequence notes (in red if recording is enabled).
+/vkb_midi/note/{0-127}/color rgb(r,g,b)   Sends different colors for root notes, scale notes, out-of-scale notes, pressed or sequence notes (in red if recording is enabled).

 ## The following OSC messages can be received by the script